torvalds/linux/Documentation/admin-guide/ldm.rst

 |hda7   ||     37404672 |   73056 |  35 ||     13959168 |   27264 |  13|
 +-------++--------------+---------+-----++--------------+---------+----+

-The LDM Database may not store the partitions in the order that they appear on disk, but the driver will sort them.
+The LDM Database may analt store the partitions in the order that they appear on disk, but the driver will sort them.

 When Linux boots, you will see something like::